United Parcel Service Inc. (UPS) Analysis & Opinions from Experts

-United Parcel Service Inc. (NYSE: UPS) is -4.37% lower on its value in year-to-date trading and has touched a low of $165.34 and a high of $233.72 in the current 52-week trading range.
+United Parcel Service Inc. (NYSE: UPS) is -2.76% lower on its value in year-to-date trading and has touched a low of $165.34 and a high of $233.72 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UPS stock was last observed hovering at around $206.35 in the last trading session, with the day’s loss setting it -1.37% off its average median price target of $210.00 for the next 12 months.
-It is also 18.33% off the consensus price target high of $251.00 offered by analysts, but current levels are -38.5% lower than the price target low of $148.00 for the same period.
+The UPS stock was last observed hovering at around $208.05 in the last trading session, with the day’s gains setting it 0.38% off its average median price target of $210.00 for the next 12 months.
+It is also 16.96% off the consensus price target high of $251.00 offered by 30 analysts, but current levels are -40.83% lower than the price target low of $148.00 for the same period.

 3 Tiny Stocks Primed to Explode